sylefeb/Silice/learn-silice/Documentation.md

 first part of the table will be initialized, the state of the other values will be unknown.

-Tables can also be initialized from file content, but only for specific bit-widths (currently 8 bits and 32 bits).
+Tables can also be initialized from file content, but only for specific bit-widths (currently 8 bits, 16 bits and 32 bits).

 Example: `int32 tbl[256] = {file("data.img"), pad(0)};`